-- All staff and customers must wear facemasks unless legally exempt. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura.dulakovic@victas.uca.org.au - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
+- All staff and customers are encouraged to wear facemasks unless legally exempt. - UCA Op Shops, as church workplaces, are required to complete sections A and B of the Recovery Action Plan Checklist to ensure that they are Covid-complient and a copy sent to elnura.dulakovic@victas.uca.org.au - Gloves should be worn when handling cash and any donated goods. - Donated goods should be received contactless where possible.
 Donations should be stored in a location where workers won't have contact with them for a period of up to 72 hours.
-All items should be cleaned in line with COVID cleaning practices as soon as practical. - Hands should be washed regularly whilst, and immediately after, handling any donated items.
+All items should be cleaned in line with COVID cleaning practices as soon as practical.

+- Hands should be washed regularly whilst, and immediately after, handling any donated items.
 It is also recommended that WARNING signs should be displayed to ensure all staff and volunteers adhere to these precautions. - In line with social distancing requirements, the number of persons in an Op Shop at any one time should be limited, using a rule of one person per 2sqm, including staff and volunteers, and people should remain a distance of 1.5m apart wherever possible.
 It may be helpful to mark this distance on the floor near service counters as a reminder to visitors. - Where practical a record of customers should be kept, in addition to records of all staff and volunteers who are on the premises.
+The simplest way to do this is with a Government QR Code (see p5).